levipatel/music/features/chinese-learning-guide.md

 ## 1. Pinyin, Tones, and Pronunciation
 Pinyin is the system for writing chinese words using the english alphabet.
-There are far fewer sounds than in English, and the pronunciation is consistent, so once you learn every syllable, and the tones, you'll be able to pronounce any word accurately.
+Mandarin has far fewer sounds than English, and the pronunciation is consistent, so once you learn every syllable, and the tones, you'll be able to pronounce any word accurately.
 Mastering pinyin first will make the next steps much easier.

 I learned using the Yoyo Chinese [Pinyin Lesson Series](https://www.youtube.com/@YoyoChinese/search?query=pinyin) on YouTube.
 It's slow and I felt like I was in school, but it's very clear.
 Some people also recommend the pronunciation series from [Grace Mandarin Chinese](https://www.youtube.com/watch?v=n_Cj3aOSI1w&list=PLwFUKjRMEUxw2IRsDA8GZGW1AZdgCoiAA), but I haven't tried them.